 - Meetings: Since ongoing meetings don’t have a set beginning-to-end schedule, Outschool will not automatically create meeting times for you.
 You’ll need to schedule meetings from your dashboard (we recommend scheduling at least a month in advance).

 - Schedule Changes: Parents will be charged each Sunday for an ongoing course, so try to make any necessary scheduling changes by Saturday at the latest.

-- Cancelling a Meeting: To cancel a meeting, click the red “x” next to the meeting on your dashboard.
+- Canceling a Meeting: To cancel a meeting, click the red “x” next to the meeting on your dashboard.
 If you choose to cancel a meeting (or refrain from scheduling a meeting during a particular week), learners will remain enrolled for subsequent meetings.
 If you cancel a meeting after parent payments are collected for that week, you will be responsible for issuing refunds to enrolled families.
 Learn more about ongoing class payments and refunds here.

-- Classroom: Learners can only see classroom posts from after they enroll in an ongoing course, so make sure to re-post any important announcements each week.
+- Classroom: Learners can only see classroom posts after they enroll in an ongoing course, so make sure to re-post any important announcements each week.
 Your welcome message will be visible to every learner, no matter when they enroll.

 To dive deeper into the world of ongoing learning experiences, check out the Educator Handbook designed to help you succeed at creating outstanding classes.
 If an ongoing class doesn’t sound right for your topic, explore the many other class formats available on Outschool.